With the passage of Colorado's new

 they subside over the course of three hours.
 The science behind marijuana

-impairment is not well established and as a Colorado Springs criminal
+impairment is not well established and as a

-lawyer, I know that DUI charges involving marijuana are able to be challenged
+Colorado Springs criminal defense lawyer, I know that DUI charges involving marijuana are able to be challenged

 successfully in court.